arcsysu/SYSU-ARCH/docs/LAB6/A simple and interesting LAB about cache/Lanuch the simulation and collect output.md

 {: .question}
 > b.
 What can you find from stats.csv?
-> Why does BFS and NN vary differently on `gpu_tot_ipc`?
+> Why do BFS and NN have different IPC changes after modifying the configuration?
 Can you provide a detailed explanation?

 {: .challenge}
 > c.
 Can you explain why we make those changes at `gpgpusim.config` if we want to change the L1 cache to sector?